-Instead of focusing on mobile first and foremost, integrating a mobile approach with a more mobility-centric approach, benefits a business.
-When mobility and mobile are used together, the greater context of mobility allows the infrastructure of mobile to be more easily adaptable.
-For example, with employees doing business both in and outside of the office, organizations need to have mobility solutions in place that support this lifestyle.
+Instead of focusing on mobile first and foremost, integrating a mobile approach with a more mobility-centric approach benefits a business.
+When mobility and mobile are used together, the greater context of mobility allows the infrastructure of mobile to be more comprehensive and easily adaptable.
+For example, with employees doing business both inside and outside of the office, organizations need to have mobility solutions in place that support this lifestyle.

 As workplace cultures shift and develop, especially in terms of mobility and mobile devices, it’s important that businesses adapt to this instead of being left behind.
 By moving towards a mobility-centric approach, businesses will manage mobile issues with a greater focus on what their overall company impact is.
 Without shifting to a mobility approach, businesses will simply be developing mobile technology with no surrounding context.